momjs/mom/README.md

 To do for 1.4
 -------------
-- [ ] provision single dom node
-- [ ] provide a method for dynamic loading and unloading of modules
+- [x] provide a method for dynamic loading and unloading of modules

 To do future releases
 -------------